Higher Education Marketing: Strategies and Trends to Know

 - Phone calls

-According to the 2021 E-Expectations Trend Report, social media sites are more helpful to prospective students when they want to learn more about a school.
+According to the 2021 E-Expectations Trend Report, social media sites are more helpful to potential students when they want to learn more about a school.

 In 2019, YouTube and Facebook were the most useful social media sites for college planning, but in 2021 Instagram surged ahead.
 Facebook also plummeted in daily use, down from 50 percent in 2019 to 35 percent.